mattermost/mattermost-developer-documentation/site/content/internal/plugin-release-process.md

 ### Update the Plugin Marketplace

-Submit a ticket to the [Toolkit Team](/internal/rd-teams/#toolkit-team) to list the plugin in the marketplace.
+Submit a Jira ticket to the [Toolkit Team](/internal/rd-teams/#toolkit-team) to list the updated plugin in the marketplace.

 Automating this is scheduled as [MM-20841](https://mattermost.atlassian.net/browse/MM-20841).